 The file size should be of at least 3000 pixels along with RAW files, as RAW files can bear tiresome editing without facing the problem of data loss.
 Plus, they give you freedom of color luminance.

 The ISO should be tested on the spot as it varies according to the choice and style of the photographer.
 However, high ISO levels can degrade and smash the image quality, so try not to go high with the ISO.

 It is an essential factor to consider while purchasing, so ensure that your camera has several focus points.
 The auto-focus feature is the best.
 But the professionals usually prefer manual focusing, as it will focus on the required place only and ignore other surroundings.
 However, the autofocus feature is also nearly precise for an average photographer.

 Frequently Asked Questions (FAQ)

 Some of the most commonly asked questions about cameras are answered below.

 Q. What do you need to capture great food photos?

 If you want to capture food photos that leave everyone drooling, you certainly don’t need to be a chef.
-However, there are some key elements to consider, such as the lighting, the angles, and the cutlery used.
-You need to realize that every cuisine cannot be photographed well in the same setting.
-For example, a South Asian dish will look widely different from an Italian dish due to the spices and colors, and hence both require entirely different photography setups.
+However, some key elements are to consider, such as the lighting, angles, and cutlery used.
+You must realize that every cuisine cannot be photographed well in the same setting.
+For example, a South Asian dish will look widely different from an Italian dish due to the spices and colors; hence, both require entirely different photography setups.